Jurrum/IDE-MPS/README.md

 I’m using this course to deepen skills that connect creative making with data-driven, adaptive systems:

-Front-end (web) development — creative coding and clarity in communicating prototype purpose (likely React).
+1. Front-end (web) development — creative coding and clarity in communicating prototype purpose (likely React).

-Build a simple Neural Network — e.g., image recognition from scratch/re-creation.
+2. Build a simple Neural Network — e.g., image recognition from scratch/re-creation.

-Relational Databases — design + use (e.g., PostgreSQL) to support data-grounded prototypes.
+3. Relational Databases — design + use (e.g., PostgreSQL) to support data-grounded prototypes.

-Higher-level Digital Prototyping — orchestration (MCP), light agents/automation (n8n/Make/Zapier).
+4. Higher-level Digital Prototyping — orchestration (MCP), light agents/automation (n8n/Make/Zapier).
 These goals frame how each round is chosen and documented.

-Reflection M&PS

 📦 Repository Structure
 make-it-prototyping/